-American Civil War Reconstruction, Birth of the Ku Klux Klan
+American Civil War for Kids - Reconstruction, Birth of the Ku Klux Klan

 As ex-Rebel soldiers returned home after the Civil War was over, they found things had changed.
 Life was not as they had remembered or expected.
 It was not the culture they had fought to protect and maintain.
 The Confederacy had lost the war.
 But many ex-Confederate soldiers did not understand what that actually meant until they reached home.
 In 1865, many Southern towns and cities and villages were in ruins.
 In some areas, nothing was left of homes or crops, except the occasional remains of a chimney.
 All they could see was the dark remains of ashes.
 The appearance of the South was a shock.